upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/arduino-library-from-github/index.rst

    The installed library appears at the bottom of the Include Library list

-Now that you have followed all the steps, your ESP32 BLE Combo Keyboard Mouse library is included in your Arduino globally, and you can use it in any of your sketches by including it at the top of your code:
+Now that you have followed all the steps, the ESP32 BLE Combo Keyboard Mouse library is installed globally in your Arduino IDE, and you can use it in any of your sketches by including it at the top of your code:

 .. code-block:: cpp